The purpose of our work is to be a vessel that brings alive inner resources and trust to navigate the human journey

-Social, organizational and cultural health [business organization and coaching].
+Social, organizational, and cultural health [business organization and coaching].

 Through workshops, our teachers introduce an ontological framework for human and organizational development and health.
-We also address personal, tribal or cultural patterns of development, conflict or dysfunction.
+We also address personal, tribal, or cultural patterns of development, conflict, or dysfunction.

 The epigenesis of any idea is born of personal experience, the genetic impulses hidden deep within us, and the mystery of life itself.
 This work is unique and yet absolutely ordinary, etched in time, and retold.

 Deep within our essence, sitting perhaps, as a seed primed and yet waiting, lies our thirst for emergence.
 This emergence, just like a seed, waits for the moment when all the conditions are right; even if spring hasn’t come through the eyes of the calendar, or the ground has not yet completely thawed.
-As we know from our botany the driving force of the germinating seed is to seek light, as it bursts through the ground, emergent, looking for its life giving source.
+As we know from our botany the driving force of the germinating seed is to seek light, as it bursts through the ground, emergent, looking for its life-giving source.

-Emanation theory suggests that we start from The Primary principle (The Absolute), which overflows and drips out (Latin emanare), sending Itself outward to know Itself (The Word or Logos), and these aspects of the Divine, flow through time and space until it metaphorically and literally, in our case, falls onto and into matter.
+Emanation theory suggests that we start from The Primary principle (The Absolute), which overflows and drips out (Latin Emanare), sending Itself outward to know Itself (The Word or Logos), and these aspects of the Divine, flow through time, and space until it metaphorically and literally, in our case, falls onto and into matter.
 This essence figuratively turns around and emerges slowly through time back to its Source, evolving or emanating back through successive layers of being towards its ascension and origin.
-This philosophical emanation model is found in almost all religious and philosophical beliefs, but which often gets rejected later, after their inclusion, as polytheistic or unacceptable ‘imported’ beliefs.
+This philosophical emanation model is found in almost all religious and philosophical beliefs, but it often gets rejected later, after their inclusion, as polytheistic or unacceptable ‘imported’ beliefs.